20 Best Holiday Activities in Toronto for Christmas 2026

 Best For: Date nights, friends, and photographers

-The Well, one of Toronto’s newest destinations, combines shopping, dining, and holiday events in a stunning open-air setting.
-With festive cocktails, live entertainment, an outdoor skating rink, and dazzling light displays, it’s a stylish way to enjoy the season.
+The Well, one of Toronto’s newest shopping destinations, combines unique stores, dining, and holiday events in a stunning open-air setting.
+With festive cocktails, live entertainment, an outdoor skating rink, and dazzling light displays, it’s a stylish way to celebrate the holiday season.

 Outdoor fire pits add a cosy touch – perfect for sipping cocktails with friends or warming up on a festive date night.
 The space is also pet-friendly and packed with excellent dining options, making it ideal for a full evening out.